rentruewang/mind/intelligence/problem.md

 - Algorithm exams / inventing an algorithm
   Find similar problem (retrieval)
-  Analyze the structural property of the problem, e.g. Z-order curve is recursive (simulation / pattern / assemble) Break down the problem if needed (simplify)
+  Using known problems and the simlar problem as a stepping stone, and try to transform the problem (assemble) Simulate the running of the algorithm (simulation) Analyze the structural property of the problem, e.g. Z-order curve is recursive (simulation / pattern / assemble) Break down the problem if needed (simplify)
   Try / assemble different combination (simulation / assemble / aggregate)